pangenome/sweepga/README.md

 ## What it does

-By default, SweepGA applies plane sweep filtering to keep the best mapping at each query position.
-With scaffolding enabled (`-s`), it chains mappings into large syntenic scaffolds, filters them to keep the best per genome pair, then rescues any mappings within a specified distance of these anchors.
+By default, SweepGA chains mappings into syntenic scaffolds and applies plane sweep filtering, then rescues nearby mappings.
+With `-j 0`, it performs only plane sweep filtering without scaffolding.
 This extracts clean synteny alignments from noisy all-vs-all mappings.

 ## Installation